gerolvr/StargazerDiary/README.md

 * There are unit tests, slice tests and Selenium tests.

 * CI: I have a Jenkins server which trigger a build everytime I commit to Github.
-The uber jar is then automatically uploaded to an Artifactory repository so that every build is available.
+The uber jar is then automatically uploaded to an Artifactory repository (running within a Docker container) so that every build is available.

 * Git and Github for version control.